HAIFIT: Human-to-AI Fashion Image Translation: Experiments

 \subsection{Baselines}

-In our experiments, we compared our method with nine state-of-the-art baseline approaches.
-All models undergo identical preprocessing steps and are trained directly following the official open-source code to ensure a fair comparison. \begin{itemize} \item \textbf{BicycleGAN}~\cite{zhu2017toward} focuses on modeling a distribution of possible outputs in a conditional generative model, enhancing the diversity of generated images. \item \textbf{pix2pix} \cite{isola2017image} implements image translation using conditional GAN to convert input images between different domains. \item \textbf{MUNIT} \cite{huang2018multimodal} achieves image synthesis by decomposing image representations into content and style properties. \item \textbf{UAGITI} \cite{alami2018unsupervised} incorporates attention networks to minimize divergence between relevant parts of the data-generating distribution. \item \textbf{pix2pixHD} \cite{wang2018high} utilizes a novel adversarial loss and new multi-scale generator and discriminator architectures in conditional GAN for high-resolution image synthesis. \item \textbf{USTP} \cite{liu2020unsupervised} learns from unpaired sketch and photo data and tackles synthesis through shape translation and content enrichment stages. \item \textbf{UGATIT} \cite{kim2020u-gat-it} employs an attention module and a learnable normalization function to enhance the quality and diversity. \item \textbf{Palette} \cite{saharia2022palette} proposes a unified framework for image-to-image translation based on conditional diffusion models, demonstrating the importance of self-attention. \item \textbf{BBDM} \cite{li2023bbdm} presents a novel image-to-image translation approach utilizing the Brownian bridge diffusion model, which enables direct learning of domain translation through a bidirectional diffusion process. \end{itemize}
+In our experiments, we compared our method with ten state-of-the-art baseline approaches.
+All models undergo identical preprocessing steps and are trained directly following the official open-source code to ensure a fair comparison. \begin{itemize} \item \textbf{BicycleGAN}~\cite{zhu2017toward} focuses on modeling a distribution of possible outputs in a conditional generative model, enhancing the diversity of generated images. \item \textbf{pix2pix} \cite{isola2017image} implements image translation using conditional GAN to convert input images between different domains. \item \textbf{MUNIT} \cite{huang2018multimodal} achieves image synthesis by decomposing image representations into content and style properties. \item \textbf{UAGITI} \cite{alami2018unsupervised} incorporates attention networks to minimize divergence between relevant parts of the data-generating distribution. \item \textbf{pix2pixHD} \cite{wang2018high} utilizes a novel adversarial loss and new multi-scale generator and discriminator architectures in conditional GAN for high-resolution image synthesis. \item \textbf{USTP} \cite{liu2020unsupervised} learns from unpaired sketch and photo data and tackles synthesis through shape translation and content enrichment stages. \item \textbf{UGATIT} \cite{kim2020u-gat-it} employs an attention module and a learnable normalization function to enhance the quality and diversity. \item \textbf{IrwGAN}~\cite{xie2021unaligned} introduces the concept of importance-based reweighting to select images and devises a method to learn the weights autonomously while simultaneously conducting image translation. \item \textbf{Palette} \cite{saharia2022palette} proposes a unified framework for image-to-image translation based on conditional diffusion models, demonstrating the importance of self-attention. \item \textbf{BBDM} \cite{li2023bbdm} presents a novel image-to-image translation approach utilizing the Brownian bridge diffusion model, which enables direct learning of domain translation through a bidirectional diffusion process. \end{itemize}